 As midnight strikes, John disorients Douglas by tossing the money bag at him before delivering a gut punch.
 They fight for a while before John ends the situation by slamming Alan’s head into the wall.
 With the mastermind captured, Walden emerges and thanks McClane for his services while Daina expresses her appreciation by whispering more dirty talk into his ear.

 Issue 5 opens on July 13, 1977 at 11:16 am.
 In the 1+ year since becoming a detective, he’s taken on a Puerto Rican female partner named Olga Cruces as they confront an ethnic boy with flyers about a string a parlor robberies.
-Despite some minor difficulties, the ultimately agrees to help them out.
-Meanwhile, an unemployed man named Alan Oster (under the guise of a Jewish man) arrives as a massage parlor called Eve’s Apple and heads inside as the masseuse is unaware of his concealed weapon.
+Despite some minor difficulties, the kid ultimately agrees to help them out.
+Meanwhile, an unemployed man named Alan Oster (wearing a Jewish-looking disguise) arrives at a massage parlor called Eve’s Apple and heads inside as the masseuse is unaware of his concealed weapon.

 Back on the street, John gets a hot dog from a street vendor as Olga rolls her eyes over the unhealthy contents within his food.
 She then spots a hippie-looking man selling some items and asks him if he has a vendor’s license.
 He struggles to find it before McClane calmly buys his partner a belt to lighten her up.
 As such, she returns the favor by introducing him to some Greek food.
 Meanwhile at a newly-restored apartment building, a young woman named Terri Keller (who’s also the lone occupant) is furious that her boyfriend Peter Cummings is breaking up with her.